YamamotoDesu/alt-materials/README.md

 * No visualization of the workflow of your app.
 That’s something you can only have with storyboards.

 * If the view is dynamic, it can be difficult to create using .xibs.

+## When not to use stack views
+Imagine you have a stack view with a left view and a right view.
+The stack view has a fixed height, and its subviews have equal width.
+When you animate the right view’s isHidden property from false to true, the stack view animates your views a certain way.
+The left view will take up the space of the right view as the left view expands, and the right view shrinks.
+If the animation behavior is not what you want, then you may find manual constraints to be a more suitable solution for the UI you want to achieve.

+In addition to the stack view’s behavior expectations, you may be working on a legacy codebase.
+The legacy codebase may have a pre-iOS 9.0 deployment target.
+This means that if you use stack views, you would need to support both pre-iOS 9.0 and iOS 9.0 and newer.
+This is a maintenance consideration that may affect crucial business decisions.
+This is another example of when stack views can be a less viable solution in comparison to creating additional constraints.